awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 | On\-Demand percentage above base: 0% | 0 | 0 | 0 | 0 |
 | Spot percentage: 100% | 0 | 8 | 18 | 28 |

-## Best Practices for Spot Instances<a name="asg-spot-best-practices"></a>
+## Best practices for Spot Instances<a name="asg-spot-best-practices"></a>

 Before you create your Auto Scaling group to request Spot Instances, review [Spot Best Practices](https://aws.amazon.com/ec2/spot/getting-started/#Spot_Best_Practices)\.
 Use these best practices when you plan your request so that you can provision the type of instances that you want at the lowest possible price\.
 We also recommend that you do the following:
 + Use the default maximum price, which is the On\-Demand price\.
 You pay only the Spot price for the Spot Instances that you launch\.
 If the Spot price is within your maximum price, whether your request is fulfilled depends on availability\.
-For more information, see [Pricing and Savings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html#spot-pricing) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Pricing and savings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html#spot-pricing) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Create your Auto Scaling group with multiple instance types\.
-Because prices fluctuate independently for each instance type in an Availability Zone, you can often get more compute capacity for the same price when you have instance type flexibility\.
+Because capacity fluctuates independently for each instance type in an Availability Zone, you can often get more compute capacity when you have instance type flexibility\.
 + Similarly, don't limit yourself to only the most popular instance types\.
 Because prices adjust based on long\-term demand, popular instance types \(such as recently launched instance families\), tend to have more price adjustments\.
 Picking older\-generation instance types that are less popular tends to result in lower costs and fewer interruptions\.
 + If you chose the `lowest-price` allocation strategy and you run a web service, specify a high number of Spot pools, for example, N=10\.
 Specifying a high number of Spot pools reduces the impact of Spot Instance interruptions if a pool in one of the Availability Zones becomes temporarily unavailable\.
 If you run batch processing or other non\-mission critical applications, you can specify a lower number of Spot pools, for example, N=2\.
 This helps to ensure that you provision Spot Instances from only the very lowest priced Spot pools available per Availability Zone\.
 + Use Spot Instance interruption notices to monitor the status of your Spot Instances\.
 For example, you can set up a rule in Amazon EventBridge that automatically sends the EC2 Spot two\-minute warning to an Amazon SNS topic, an AWS Lambda function, or another target\.
-For more information, see [Spot Instance Interruption Notices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#spot-instance-termination-notices) in the *Amazon EC2 User Guide for Linux Instances* and the [Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)\.
+For more information, see [Spot Instance interruption notices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#spot-instance-termination-notices) in the *Amazon EC2 User Guide for Linux Instances* and the [Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)\.

 If you intend to specify a maximum price, use the AWS CLI or AWS SDKs to create the Auto Scaling group, but be cautious\.
 If your maximum price is lower than the Spot price for the instance types that you selected, your Spot Instances are not launched\.

 ## Prerequisites<a name="asg-prerequisites"></a>

 Your launch template is configured for use with an Auto Scaling group\.
-For more information, see [Creating a Launch Template for an Auto Scaling Group](create-launch-template.md)\.
+For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.

 IAM users can create an Auto Scaling group using a launch template only if they have permissions to call the `ec2:RunInstances` action\.
-For more information, see [Launch Template Support](ec2-auto-scaling-launch-template-permissions.md)\.
+For more information, see [Launch template support](ec2-auto-scaling-launch-template-permissions.md)\.

-## Creating an Auto Scaling Group \(Console\)<a name="create-asg-multiple-purchase-options"></a>
+## Creating an Auto Scaling group \(console\)<a name="create-asg-multiple-purchase-options"></a>

 Follow these steps to create a fleet of On\-Demand Instances and Spot Instances that you can scale\.

-Amazon EC2 Auto Scaling has changed the Auto Scaling group interface\.
-By default, you're shown the old user interface, but you can switch to the new user interface\.
-This topic contains steps for both\.
+Amazon EC2 Auto Scaling has changed the user interface\.
+By default, you're shown the new user interface, but you can choose to return to the old user interface\.
+This topic contains steps for each\.

 **To create an Auto Scaling group with multiple purchase options \(new console\)**